 In the mid 90s, I made a move from Torrington to Pennsylvania which has been my home ever since.

 The appeal of Blender for me is all the other functions that are possible.
 It animates.
 It has physics (or FXs).
-It has a compositer.
+It has a compositor.
 It has a video sequence editor.
 The are so many functions that it difficult for one person to become an expert in all of them.

 Learning Blender has been an adventure and it has given me the ability to create videos for current company.
-We have found the YouTube videos.

 I do have a lot of experience in a lot of fields, but I’m no expert.
-“Jack of all trades; master of none” is the cliche that seems to fit.
+“Jack of all trades; master of none” is the cliché that seems to fit.